johanvanhelden/dockerhero/readme.md

 ### MySQL

-Via phpMyAdmin you can create new databases and users.
 The database host you would need to use in your projects would be:

 ```
 mySQL host: dockerhero_db
 mySQL port: 3306
 ```
+#### GUI
+You can use any GUI you prefer.
+For example [DBeaver](https://dbeaver.io/).

+If you would prefer not to install any tools, you can also use the PHPMyAdmin tool that is bundled with Dockerhero.
+Make sure to start dockerhero with the `--profile phpmyadmin` flag to ensure PHPMyAdmin starts (`docker compose --profile phpmyadmin up`).

 You can visit phpMyAdmin by going to `http://localhost:8026/`